on7lds/NextionDriver/README.md

 info and buttons to restart MMDVMHost, reboot or poweroff the host, ...

-Yes, it is possible (when NextionDriver is running) to start/stop/restart MMDVMHost with buttons on the nextion display !
+Yes, it is possible (when NextionDriver is running) to start/stop/restart MMDVMHost with buttons on the Nextion display !

 How to change this program to your needs ?